Best gaming router you can buy in 2022. Here is our full list of the top recommended best routers for gaming.

 In addition to more direct control over what bandwidth goes where, QoS features allow you to prioritize specific devices (such as your gaming rig), prioritize based on what activity or service is currently being used, and even to automatically re-adjust for factors such as the time of day, the number of devices, and other factors.

-If the typical router is analogous to an automatic gearbox that can manage stop-and-go traffic without much hassle, then a gaming router is analogous to a manual transmission that places more control in the driver’s hands when they’re out on the track playing video games.
-Not everyone needs the increased control, but those who do vouch for its effectiveness.
+If the typical router is analogous to an automatic gearbox that can manage stop-and-go traffic without much hassle, then a gaming wireless router is analogous to a manual transmission that places more control in the driver’s hands when they’re out on the track playing video games.
+Not everyone needs increased control, but those who do vouch for its effectiveness.

 A decent gaming router is also engineered to handle more and quicker connections, as well as a higher volume of connections.
 Adding more cable LAN connections (which provide faster speeds than wifi), greater support for Gigabit speeds and higher, and additional antennae to extend wifi range and handle more devices with ease are all benefits of this upgrade.